Ovation, Anthem & Quantum of the Seas

 The symbiosis of this in-part novel type of stage technology with highly dynamic robots combined with impressive video panels that display videos synchronized with their movement is, in this form, most certainly unique.
 Waagner-Biro won over Meyer Werft shipyard and Royal Caribbean International shipping company in terms of performance as well as quality, and thus convinced them that they were the right partner for the job.
 The first sister ships, the Anthem of the Seas, with the same amazing entertainment offerings was delivered in 2015 and the third one, the Ovation of the Seas, 2016.

-RCCL has ordere ship No. 4 and No. 5 already.
+RCCL has ordered the fourth ship "Spectrum of the Seas" and No. 5 already.

 Facts & Figures